1-800-935-2620 Speak to a Tour Expert

 Etosha National Park

-Travel about 6 hours to Etosha National Park.
+Travel to Etosha National Park this morning.
 While Etosha National Park is home to a wide range of southern Africa's wildlife, including the big carnivores and five rare or endangered species: black rhino, Hartmann's mountain zebra, black-faced impala, roan antelope and the tiny Damara dik-dik.
 Game viewing in Etosha is relatively easy due to the man-made waterholes and the large, sparsely vegetated pans.
 The bushland surrounding the pans is difficult to see through, but there are enough clearings, pans and waterholes to usually allow for some sightings.
 Embark on an optional evening game drive here in the evening, then spend the night at Namutoni.
 Accommodation upgrades are on offer here.

 Meals: Breakfast Dinner